 Day 1.
-Arrival and travel to Snæfellsnes peninsula
+Arrival and travel to Snæfellsnes Peninsula

 The tour will commence from Reykjavík-Keflavík International Airport at noon.
-Guests arriving in the morning will be met at the airport; if you are arriving the night before the tour we can arrange nearby accommodation for you, or if you would like to do some sightseeing in beautiful Reykjavík (you can relax after your flight at the world-famous Blue Lagoon Resort and Spa!), we can recommend hotels in Keflavik or the Reykjavik area and we can pick you up there.
+Guests arriving in the morning will be met at the airport; if you are arriving the night (or more) before the tour we can arrange nearby accommodation for you, or if you would like to do some sightseeing in beautiful Reykjavík (you can relax after your flight at the world-famous Blue Lagoon Resort and Spa!), we can recommend hotels in Keflavik or the Reykjavik area and we can pick you up there.

-Overnight: Snæfellsnes peninsula
+Overnight: Olafsvik, Snæfellsnes Peninsula

 Day 2.
-Snæfellsnes peninsula
+Snæfellsnes Peninsula

-Overnight: Snæfellsnes peninsula
+Overnight: Olafsvik, Snæfellsnes Peninsula

 Day 3.
 Flatey Island

-Around the docks we should see plenty of Common Eider, Arctic Tern, Common Murre, Atlantic Puffin, and loads of larids like Glaucous, Great Black-backed, Black-headed, and European Herring Gulls plus plenty of Black-legged Kittiwakes.
-From the ferry we have a chance for Manx Shearwater, Northern Gannet and Parasitic Jaeger (Arctic Skua), though at this time of year they are just as likely to be seen cruising over fields as they are over the sea.
+Around the docks at Stykkisshólmur we should see plenty of Common Eider, Arctic Tern, Common Murre (Guillemot), Atlantic Puffin, and loads of larids like Glaucous Gull, Great Black-backed Gull, Black-headed Gull, and European Herring Gull, plus plenty of Black-legged Kittiwakes.
+From the ferry we have a chance for Manx Shearwater, Northern Gannet and Parasitic Jaeger (Arctic Skua), though at this time of year they are just as likely to be seen cruising over fields as they are over the sea!

 Day 4.
 Látrabjarg and Blönduós

-Today we’ll visit the amazing Látrabjarg, the famous bird cliffs.
+Today we will visit the amazing Látrabjarg, the famous bird cliffs.
 Here thousands of breeding seabirds mass along the cliffs, creating a huge racket as they jostle for position along the cliff face.
-Huge numbers of Common Murre and to a lesser extent Thick-billed Murre and Razorbill breed alongside Black-legged Kittiwake and Black Guillemot.
+Huge numbers of Common Murre (Guillemot) and to a lesser extent Thick-billed Murre (Brünnich’s Guillemot) and Razorbill breed alongside Black-legged Kittiwake and Black Guillemot.
 Glaucous Gull, European Shag, and Great Cormorant also squeeze in here among their noisy neighbors while Arctic Foxes can sometimes be found nearby looking for an easy snack.

 Day 5.
 Blönduós and Lake Mývatn

 Day 6.
-Húsavík whale-watching trip
+Lake Mývatn and Húsavík whale watching trip

-On arrival at Húsavík we’ll take a whale-watching tour into the bay.
+On arrival at Húsavík we will take a whale watching tour into the bay.
 On the trip we could find Blue Whale, Humpback Whale, Killer Whale (Orca), White-sided Dolphin, and Harbor Seal.
 Here we will also have a chance to see plenty of Atlantic Puffins at another Flatey Island (no relation to the one we visit on Day 3!).
-There is also a massive Arctic Ternbreeding colony here, plus Black Guillemot, Purple Sandpiper, Dunlin, Common Redshank, Red-necked Phalarope, and Snow Bunting.
-Great Skua and Parasitic Jaeger are also found from the boat, and Long-tailed Duck, Common Scoter, and Common Eider are often seen here too.
+There is also a massive Arctic Tern breeding colony here, plus Black Guillemot, Purple Sandpiper, Dunlin, Common Redshank, Red-necked Phalarope, and Snow Bunting.
+Great Skua and Parasitic Jaeger (Arctic Skua) are also found from the boat, and Long-tailed Duck, Common Scoter, and Common Eider are often seen here too.